Last updated on January 20th, 2020 at 09:15 am

 You can watch YouTube clip, switch to NetFlix, check & post Facebook stats, update your Instagram and take photos in between.
 All these can be done even if Spotify is playing in the background.

 We already loved the 13MP PixelMaster on the Zenfone 2 Laser 5.5S.
 The Zenfone 3 has 16MP is armed with 4-axis OIS, phase detection, laser autofocus, and a lens with F/2.0 opening for optimal low-light shooting.

-On low-light condition, the 16MP PixelMaster is kind of struggling to generate real colors.
+On low-light conditions, the 16MP PixelMaster is kind of struggling to generate real colors.

 The Zenfone 3 can record a 4K video, that’s an improvement with the 16MP PixelMaster camera.
 Although, a 4K video sounds like it will eat lots of storage, in our short clips it shows that the file of the 4K videos is optimized.

-The 64MP super resolution feature creates a huge photo having 9312 x 5240 pixels.
-The usual file size when using the 16MP is only 4mb, but with super resolution enabled, the file size balooned to 7mb.
+The 64MP super-resolution feature creates a huge photo having 9312 x 5240 pixels.
+The usual file size when using the 16MP is only 4mb, but with super-resolution enabled, the file size ballooned to 7mb.

 For shots that require a depth of field, the Zenfone 3 did not disappoint.
 Here are two sample images.

-Some people don’t really believe with benchmarks, more specifically on battery test.
+Some people don’t really believe with benchmarks, more specifically on battery tests.
 Actual performance is better although measuring it is not an exact science.